 - Spoon batter into a greased 13x9-inch baking pan.
 Bake for 35 minutes or until a toothpick inserted in center comes out clean.
 Let cool completely in pan on a wire rack.
 Let cool completely in pan on a wire rack.

-- Microwave butter in wrapper on HIGH 10 seconds; flip it over and microwave 8 more seconds.
+- To soften butter: Microwave butter in wrapper on HIGH 10 seconds; flip it over and microwave 8 more seconds.
 This is the perfect softness for this recipe.
 Place butter in a large mixing bowl and add powdered sugar.
 Beat on low speed until the butter is in little pieces.
 Add maple syrup, beating well.
 Add milk, one tablespoon at a time until frosting spreads easily in the bowl when tested with a table knife.

 - Spread maple frosting over cake and sprinkle with walnuts, if desired.